-- Step 1 Insert the line moduel (e.g., LM-3T3) into the slot from which the defective card was removed (see Figure 5-2). - Step 2 Tighten the two captive screws (Tighten securely, but do not overtighten.) - Step 3 Reconnect the T3 trunk cables to the LM-3T3 connectors from which they were disconnected. - Step 4 Perform the appropriate steps to bring the lines that were disconnected back on line.
+- Step 1 Insert the line module (for example, LM-3T3) into the slot from which the defective card was removed (Figure 9-2). - Step 2 Tighten the two captive screws.
+(Tighten securely, but do not overtighten.) - Step 3 Reconnect the T3 trunk cables to the LM-3T3 connectors from which they were disconnected. - Step 4 Perform the appropriate steps to bring the lines that were disconnected back on line.